-We recently caught up with Edward Liljeholm, who is an essential worker, runner, and has been a TRL member since 2017.
+We recently caught up with Edward Liljeholm, an essential worker, runner, and TRL member since 2017.

 How long have you been running and why did you start running?
 I started running, on a treadmill, back in 2002 to aid in martial arts.
 While martial arts is very physical, there isn’t the level of conditioning that happens.
 I started running for one mile, then two, and then for years, three.
 Getting a few 5ks on the treadmill.
 Then I started to look at a marathon, and joined Team Red Lizard.